Everything we’ve got to say about the hybrid powertrain…

-Honestly, the Hyryder strong hybrid excels with its real world fuel efficiency.
-We are not talking about the on-paper figures, and not results of an all-ideal setting.
+Honestly, the Hyryder strong hybrid excels with its real-world fuel efficiency.
+We are not talking about the on-paper figures and not the results of an all-ideal setting.
 We took the hybrid Hyryder on a real-life drive routine to gauge its efficiency.
-Having started off with around 40-42 liters of fuel, we munched more than 600 kilometers, in a week’s time.
+Having started off with around 40-42 litres of fuel, we munched more than 600 kilometres, in a week’s time.
 The route involved highways, country roads, ghats and more.
 The overall mileage figures stood at around 19 kpl.
 On highways, 22 kpl was what we managed to achieve and in other common road scenes, the SUV returned 19-21 kpl as well.
 The highest number we saw, was a whopping 22.5 kpl- something that one would hardly expect from a vehicle of this segment!

 Pros: What Not To Like On Toyota Hyryder?

 A quick rundown of some of the not-so-good things:

 - The headroom at the rear could have been better

 - Common-in-segment features like rain-sensing wipers, autonomous driver assistance, and powered seats go missing on the Hyryder hybrid.

 - The boot capacity could have been better.

 - The plastics and elements inside are more ‘Maruti-borrowed’ and oddly familiar.